 Communication Strategies: Targeting Patients and Multiple Audiences

-The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
-The marketing mix—and how its elements are marshalled and coordinated—is laid out in the marketing plan.
+The marketing department is responsible for developing and implementing effective strategies to market products and services.
+The marketing plan lays out a mix of coordinated promotional and communications efforts. and how those elements will be marshalled and coordinated.

 This module describes those marketing mix elements designed to reach and persuade patient/consumer target markets and those that target both patients and providers, including direct mail, web-based and social media channels.

 Communication Strategies: Targeting Providers

-The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
-The marketing mix—and how its elements are marshalled and coordinated—is laid out in the marketing plan.
-Based on the plan’s research and situational analysis, the department sets objectives, and establishes a strategy, including the tactical decisions of how best to use the marketing mix elements.
+The marketing department is responsible for developing and implementing effective strategies to market products and services.
+The marketing plan lays out a mix of coordinated promotional and communications efforts. and how those elements will be marshalled and coordinated.
+Based on the plan's research and situational analysis, the department sets objectives, and establishes a strategy, including the tactical decisions of how best to use the marketing mix elements.

 This module describes those elements of the marketing mix that are designed to reach and persuade prescriber/provider target markets.